contagon/handbook/handbook/38-church-policies-and-guidelines.md

 For information about single expectant parents, see [38.6.19].

-For more information, see “[Adoption]” (Gospel Topics, topics.ChurchofJesusChrist.org).
+For more information, see “[Adoption]” (Topics and Questions, topics.ChurchofJesusChrist.org).

 ### 38.8.2 Affinity Fraud